rx290/MSDS_Bahria/Third_Semester/ML/Midterm Notes.md

     Common Problems during Model Training
        1. Overfitting: When a model is too complex and fits the training data too closely, capturing not just the underlying pattern but also the noise.
+            Overfitting: Model performs well on training data but poorly on generalized data.

        2. Underfitting: When a model is too simple and cannot capture the underlying patterns in the data.
+            Underfitting: Model performs poorly on both training data and generalized data.

     Pros and Cons of SVM
         Pros: